unraid/docs/docs/unraid-os/manual/storage-management.md

 be notated but not actually fixed during the check operation.

-A *correcting* parity check is started automatically when starting the array after an \"Unsafe Shutdown\".
-An \"Unsafe Shutdown\" is defined as any time that the Unraid server was restarted without having previously successfully stopped the array.
+A *correcting* parity check is started automatically when starting the array after an "Unsafe Shutdown".
+An "Unsafe Shutdown" is defined as any time that the Unraid server was restarted without having previously successfully stopped the array.
 The most common cause of Sync Errors is an unexpected power-loss, which prevents buffered write data from being written to disk.
-It is highly recommended that users consider purchasing a UPS (uninterruptable power supply) for their systems so that Unraid can be set to shut down tidily on power loss, especially if frequent offsite backups aren\'t being performed.
+It is highly recommended that users consider purchasing a UPS (uninterruptable power supply) for their systems so that Unraid can be set to shut down tidily on power loss, especially if frequent offsite backups aren't being performed.

 It is also recommended that you run an automatic parity check periodically and this can be done under *Settings-\>Scheduler*.
 The